-At about 33 weeks my husband went away for work somewhere extremely remote to the point there is no phone reception only a satellite phone and I remember saying to him “something is going to happen, I can feel it please don’t go” and of course he thought I was being silly so off he went!
+At about 33 weeks my husband went away for work somewhere.
+It was extremely remote to the point there is no phone reception only a satellite phone.
+I remember saying to him “something is going to happen, I can feel it please don’t go” and of course he thought I was being silly so off he went!

-A couple of days later I went in for one of my fortnightly routine scans and found the Twin 1 (Lexi) hadn’t grown in a couple of weeks so I was being sent to Perth to be monitored and birth at King Eddy, so my mother in law drove the 4 hours to pick me up and my mum drove the 1.5hrs down to say goodbye, we were to leave on Monday morning.
-The 2 days that followed that scan I was sent to have an injection that would help the babies lungs develop, looking back now was a god send.
+A couple of days later I went in for one of my fortnightly routine scans.
+Then found the Twin 1 (Lexi) hadn’t grown in a couple of weeks.
+So I was being sent to Perth to be monitored and birth at King Eddy.
+So my mother in law drove the 4 hours to pick me up and my mum drove the 1.5hrs down to say goodbye.
+We were to leave on Monday morning.
+The 2 days that followed that scan I was sent to have an injection that would help the babies lungs develop.
+Looking back now was a god send.

 The Saturday night which would have been 34 weeks my left leg swelled up like a balloon

-I had never had any swelling my whole pregnancy, which I thought was very strange but didn’t think any more of it.
+I had never had any swelling my whole pregnancy.
+Which I thought was very strange but didn’t think any more of it.
 5am Sunday morning my waters broke, so I called the midwives and explained our story and I was told to come in.
 My husband was unreachable till 7am.
-When I was admitted I was already 3 cms, I was given tablets to try and stop labour – they didn’t work, I was then given an injection which also didn’t work.
-I had jumped from 3-7 cms in about half an hour, so we were admitted the RFDS was cancelled and we were staying put.
+When I was admitted I was already 3 cms.
+I was given tablets to try and stop labour – they didn’t work.
+I was then given an injection which also didn’t work.
+Then I had jumped from 3-7 cms in about half an hour.
+So we were admitted the RFDS was cancelled and we were staying put.

+We spent three weeks in hospital.
 2.5 of which were in the SCN, both girls needed feeding tubes, which eventually transitioned to bottles of EBM and both had jaundice at one time or another.
-I was expressing and getting up to feed them every 3 hrs around the clock, I was determined to give them the best start to life after arriving early.
+I was expressing and getting up to feed them every 3 hrs around the clock.
+I was determined to give them the best start to life after arriving early.
 They reached 2.5kg and we were allowed to go home.